International Book Fair (into the spanish Feria Internacional del Libro, FIL) is celebrated every year in my city with a invited country every time.

 Oh yes!
 Also, we found a stand with the Iron Throne of Game of Thrones.
 Of course, I got my photo with it.

-My boyfriend and I originally had bought tickets to go this day.
-I wanted to go to the talk with George R.R.
+My boyfriend and I originally had bought tickets to go that day.
+I wanted go to the talk with George R.R.
 Martin but the tickets was sold out when we tried to buy them and I didn’t lucky to win them in the editorial’s trivia.
 Another bad news.
 It was sad too, and the only way to see him was that.

-Later, we enter to the fair to search any other book but our lucky change from one moment to other.
+Later, we enter to the fair searching any other book but our lucky change from one moment to other.
 We found a poster in Penguin Random House (the editorial that invited George R.R.
 Martin and sell his books) saying that he will has a book signing the next day.
 We cross our fingers and formed into the line to buy the book that will have me the ticket to see him.
 I DID IT!

 We spend two hours in the line waiting to buy the book and that was all on that day because we arrived to the fair almost late, at the night.